 A case we recently settled exposed some of that negligence in the healthcare ecosystem that ultimately cost a young mother her life.
 With the case now settled – at an Illinois record $12.35 million dollars – my attention now turns to sharing this tragic story to create change in how doctors and patients interact with each other, and to strongly stress that healthcare systems need to recommit themselves to taking the time and money to use proven breast cancer detection methods at the earliest opportunity, because they extend and save lives.

 Our client was a young, Polish-speaking mother, a high-risk breast cancer patient with a family history and a sister with breast cancer.
 The patient had lumps in her left breast and armpit that were ignored for two years.
-The health system and specialists misread ultrasounds and mammograms, failed to order timely biopsies and failed to communicate with each other, resulting in late stage breast cancer when it was finally diagnosed in 2014.
+The health system and specialists misread ultrasounds and mammograms, failed to order timely biopsies, and failed to communicate with each other, resulting in late-stage breast cancer when it was finally diagnosed in 2014.
 She died in 2016 at the age of 37.

 The defendants in this case were a hospital in the Chicago area and several physicians.
 While the names in this case must remain confidential, the learnings from this situation can and should be shared to improve outcomes for breast cancer patients – and patients of all kinds – in the future.
 The areas in need of attention fall into two categories: